Stefan Radoslav: Reign and deposition

 According to Theodosius, Radoslav's wife Anna had left him for a commander of the fortress, a Frank.
 However, this account has been proven to be false, as there was no Frankish commander in Dyrrachium in Radoslav's time.
 After some time, Radoslav and his wife returned together to Serbia and took monastic vows.

 Vladislav was crowned King upon Radoslav's flight.
 Vladislav married the daughter of Ivan Asen II, much thanks to Sava.
 Sava then abdicated in favour of his apprentice Arsenije in the end of 1233.
 Sava died while heading home from a Holy Land trip, while visiting the Bulgarian court in 1235, and was respectfully buried at the Holy Forty Martyrs Church in Tarnovo.
 Sava's body was returned to Serbia after a series of requests, and was then buried in the Mileševa monastery, built by Vladislav in 1234.
 Sava was canonized and his relics were miraculous; his cult remained important throughout the Middle Ages and the Ottoman occupation.

 According to Fine both Radoslav and Anna retired into monastic life following their deposition.
 His monastic name was Jovan.
 The time and circumstances of his death are unknown.
 The relations between Vladislav and Radoslav after he had returned and became a monk are not fully known, but he did not disturb his brother.
 There is a hypothesis that Radoslav even received a part of Serbian land to administrate.
 In any case, Radoslav continued the rest of his life in peace.

 The Europäische Stammtafeln: Stammtafeln zur Geschichte der Europäischen Staaten (1978) by Detlev Schwennicke, reports Radoslav betrothed to Theodora Komnene c.
 1217.
 She was a daughter of Michael I Komnenos Doukas, ruler of Epirus.
 Both of his wives were members of the Melissenos family.
 Uncertain which of the two was her mother.
 Fine indicates Radoslav would instead marry her first cousin Anna Doukaina Angelina in 1219/1220.
 She was a daughter of Theodore Komnenos Doukas and Maria Petraliphaina.
 The Europäische Stammtafeln reports the marriage resulting in the birth of a single child.
-The name is not listed and Charles Cawley, a modern genealogist, has been unable to find primary sources on the existence of the child.